BarbyKelly/quizproject/README.md

   - Guidelines heading
   - List of Guidelines for the player

-####

-This website is for anyone interested in doing a quiz, or who wants to learn more about Estonia.

-Goal of the quiz is to:
-  - test knowledge
-  - play a game
-  - see one question at a time displayed on the screen, without the correct answer option being highlighted, until the player has chosen one option for their answer
-  - be able to click on any option for an answer
-  - see the correct answer displayed as green
-  - see incorrect answers turn red
-  - have an option to restart the quiz (either by refreshing the page or at the end of 10 questions)

-Website visitors are likely to:
-  - click on "Start Estonia Quiz"
-  - read the questions
-  - answer the questions by clicking on any answer option
-  - click on "Next Question"
-  - try again by clicking on "Restart Quiz"

-Screenshot of Estonia Quiz Home page:

 ### Future Features

-- Estonia Quiz instructions displayed before the quiz starts
-- Clear indicator of which option was correct, and which option was chosen by the player, and if those options matched or not
-- Add buttons for different languages, for example English and Estonian
-- How many questions answered indicator
-- Percentage of correct vs incorrect answer options chosen
 - Player can choose how many questions they want to answer per game
 - Increased number of questions
 - Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on